Medicare Advantage Supplemental Benefit Flexibility

 Phase 1: Developing a Framework for Measuring the Impact of Integrated LTSS

 LTQA conducted a study to build the framework for developing the “business case” for integrating long-term services and supports (LTSS) and medical care.
 The study prepared a detailed definition (“Taxonomy”) of LTSS integration that described the components of integration and provided a scale of the degree of integration.
 LTQA completed case studies of 10 “exemplar” programs with experience in integrating LTSS and prepared a description and analysis of the various approaches and their potential impact on costs and quality.
 This preparatory study for developing the business case for LTSS integration established a framework for measuring (in a subsequent study) the impact of integration on overall health care costs and outcomes.

 LTQA is grateful to the Gary and Mary West Foundation, The John A. Hartford Foundation, The SCAN Foundation, and the Commonwealth Fund for their support for this project.

-LTQA is grateful to The SCAN Foundation for its support of this project.
+LTQA is grateful to the Laura and John Arnold Foundation for their support for this project.